QasimK/programmers-compendium/src/sql/joins.md

 A lateral join is like a for-each loop.
 It can join multiple rows for each original row.

 Contrast this with a correlated subquery which can only return one row.

+Each lateral join subquery in the `FROM` clause can reference columns from preceding FROM subqueries.
+Without the lateral, each subquery is evaluated independently.